-Patient inclusion started in September 2019 and will continue until January 2023.
-At the moment data is being collected from 11 countries from a total of 24 hospitals.
-Follow-up information will be collected until January 2026.
+Patient inclusion started in September 2019 and ended in January 2023.
+CIEMAR has reached 500 patients and at the moment, patient follow-up data is being collected from 30 hospitals across 11 countries.
+Follow-up data will continue to be collected until January 2026.

 |Philippe L. Pereira (Co-Chairperson)||SLK Kliniken Heilbronn/DE|

 |Nahum Goldberg||Hadassah Medical Center/IL|